Local Log-linear Models for Capture-Recapture: Estimating

 The cross-classification $c$ has only $2^k-1$ observable cells, and a unique maximizer of (\ref{eqn:trad.likelihood}) exists for a model with at most $2^k-1$ parameters.
-Thus, a model with exactly $2^k-1$ parameters is called saturated, providing a perfect fit for the observed relative frequencies in the cells of $c$.
-With only two lists, one may take $u_{12} := 0$ in (\ref{eqn:satloglinmodel}) to get a saturated hierarchical log-linear model, and maximizing the conditional and marginal likelihoods gives the Petersen estimator for the missing cell, $\hat c_{00} := \hat n - n_c = c_{10} c_{01} / c_{11}$.
+Thus, if $k=3$, the model (\ref{eqn:satloglinmodel}) is called saturated, and model selection may involve setting some elements of $u$ to be identically zero.
+If there are more than three lists, additional parameters may describe higher-order interactions.